 - Any other item that can be used for unfair means.

 Q. What is the eligibility for NEET exam?

 - Candidates who have completed their schooling through open and distance mode have now been allowed to appear for NEET 2020.
 Moreover, candidates who have not studied Biology as a regular subject in 10+2 will also be eligible to apply for NEET 2020.

 - The minimum eligibility requirement mandates that the applicant should have passed the 10+2 examination.
 The upper age of candidates applying for NEET should not exceed 25 years on the examination date (5 years relaxation for the SC/ST/OBC candidates).

 Q. What are the courses in NEET?

-The National Eligibility cum Entrance Test (NEET ) is conducted for those medical candidates who wants to take admission in MBBS and BDS courses.
+- The National Eligibility cum Entrance Test (NEET ) is conducted for those medical candidates who want to take admission in MBBS and BDS courses.

-Through scoring good marks in the NEET Exam, a students can get admission into almost all the private and government medical colleges to pursue MBBS and BDS courses.
+- Through scoring good marks in the NEET Exam, students can get admission into almost all the private and government medical colleges to pursue MBBS and BDS courses.